akash-network/akash-api/docs/proto/node.md

  <a name="akash.market.v1beta5.MsgCreateLeaseResponse"></a>

  ### MsgCreateLeaseResponse
- MsgCreateLeaseResponse is the response from creating a lease
+ MsgCreateLeaseResponse is the response from creating a lease.